christianalfoni/reactx/docs/04_pattern_component_state_contract.md

 # Pattern: Component State Contract

-With state management solutions you often consume root state through a context provider and use selectors to narrow down to the specific state you want to consume.
+Typically global state stores are exposed through a context provider.
 Problems arises if you use TypeScript and your state is at some level dynamic.
 A value can be there or it might not be there.
 For example a component might want access to a user, but the user might be `null`.
 If the user is passed as a prop, it is guaranteed it will be there.
-But if it is consumed by a selector hook, TypeScript will tell you that the user could be `null`.

-That is why you should not consume state globally or using a context provider.
+That is why you should not consume state globally or use a context provider.
 Pass it down as a prop.

 ```tsx
 import { State } from "./state";